lambdaclass/concrete/ROADMAP.md

     report facts.
 Same source, compiler version, target triple, profile, and dependency set must produce stable pass-output hashes unless a field is explicitly marked nondeterministic and excluded from the hash.

+### Targeted Structural Follow-Ups And Exit Artifact

+These are deliberately scoped follow-ups: only pull them when the earlier gates or proof work show that the structure is now the limiting factor.

 31. Extract a structured Lower/SSA control-flow builder if branch/loop/phi logic remains ad hoc.